rnickles/audience1st_wiki/Home.md

 * No printing on ticket stock: Audience1st emphasizes an electronic ticketing/will-call scenario.
-Coming soon, customers or the box office will be able to self-print tickets on a standard printer.
-However, specialized ticket printing hardware is not supported at this time.
+Coming soon, customers or the box office will be able to self-print tickets at home.
+However, there are no plans to support specialized ticket printing hardware.